-- Are intentionally self-inflicted; - Are incurred because the participant was not receiving care or following the prescribed treatment plan that is: - From a health care provider who's training and clinical experience are suitable for treating the disease, illness, incapacity or injury;

-- Consistent in type, frequency and duration of treatment with relevant guidelines of national medical, research, and health coverage organizations and governmental agencies; - o Consistent with the diagnosis of the condition; and - o For the purpose of maximizing medical improvement; and - Are filed more than 60 days after the qualified disability began.
+- Incurred because the participant was not receiving care or following the prescribed treatment plan that is: - From a healthcare provider whose training and clinical experience are suitable for treating the disease, illness, incapacity or injury - Consistent intype, frequency and duration of treatment with relevant guidelines of national medical, research, and health coverage organizations and governmental agencies - Consistent with the diagnosis of the condition - For the purpose of maximizing medical improvement - The participant is not under the continuous care and treatment of a duly qualified physician - The illness or injury is caused by any act of war, declared or undeclared, or insurrection, except while traveling overseas on company business. - The disability is filed more than 60 days after the qualified disability began.